 There's no specific evidence that St. John's wort is helpful in treating fibromyalgia.
 However, this herb is often used in treating depression, and depression is commonly associated with fibromyalgia.

 There are several studies that show St. John's wort is more effective than placebo and as effective as older antidepressants called tricyclics in the short-term treatment of mild or moderate depression.
 Other studies show St. John's wort is as effective as selective SSRI antidepressants such as Prozac or Zoloft in treating depression.

 St John's wort is usually well tolerated.
 The most common side effects are stomach upset, skin reactions, and fatigue.
-St. John's wort should not be mixed with antidepressants or any other supplement, as the combinations can cause illness.
+St. John's wort should not be mixed with antidepressants or any other supplement unless your doctor says it's OK because the combinations can cause illness.

 How Can SAM-e Help Fibromyalgia Pain and Depression?

 It's not known exactly how SAM-e works in the body.
 Some feel this natural supplement increases levels of serotonin and dopamine, two brain neurotransmitters.
 Although some researchers believe that SAM-e may alter mood and increase restful sleep, current studies do not appear to show any benefit of SAM-e over placebo in reducing the number of tender points or in alleviating depression with fibromyalgia.
 Additional study is needed to confirm these findings.

 The studies are limited, but it's thought that L-carnitine may give some relief from fatigue in people with fibromyalgia.
 Some researchers have also concluded that while more studies are warranted, L-carnitine may provide support for the muscular system of patients with fibromyalgia.